Dental Crowns – Rowley, MA

 For Teeth in Need of Repair

 As long as enough of your tooth’s structure is intact above the gum line, it can be fixed with a cap called a dental crown.
 About 2.3 million crowns are placed every year for a variety of reasons, from protecting already weakened enamel to holding a cracked tooth together.
 You may even receive a crown to hold a dental bridge in place in order to replace a missing tooth.
-Get in touch with us today to learn about the different kinds of crowns that Dr. St. Clair can place.
+Get in touch with us today to learn about the different kinds of dental crowns that our Rowley, MA dentist, Dr. St. Clair, can place.

 Why Choose J. Peter St. Clair, DMD for Dental Crowns?